Copilot Readiness Checklist for SharePoint

 Your organization should be able to answer these questions with confidence:

-• Which SharePoint sites contain sensitive content?
+- Which SharePoint sites contain sensitive or regulated content?

-• Which permissions need review?
+- Which broad groups, guests, links, or unique permissions need review?

-• Which governance routines will continue after rollout?
+- Which governance routines will continue after rollout?

 How to Run a Copilot Readiness Checklist Workshop